hpcc-systems/Tombolo/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Any dependent changes have been merged and published in downstream modules
 - [ ] I have checked my code and corrected any misspellings
 - [ ] I have ensured that my code does not unecessarily duplicate existing cod
+- [ ] I have ensured that all security checks have been passed
+- [ ] All input boxes have sensible character limits applied
+- [ ] Refreshing related pages puts page in a workable and sensible state

 ## Reviewer Checklist